 If you love our native nut and wish to explore one of the scenic areas in which they are grown, there are some fantastic attractions in the macadamia region of northern NSW.
 Here are three places to experience when visiting macadamia country.

-If you've got young ones in tow, a trip to Macadamia Castle is essential.
-The little ones can get close to native animals including koalas, wombats, emus and kangaroos and also feed chickens and other baby animals.
+If you’ve got young ones in tow, a trip to Byron Bay Wildlife Sanctuary is essential.
+The little ones can get close to native animals including koalas, wombats, emus and kangaroos.
 They can also enjoy a round of mini-golf, a train ride or an exciting climb to the top of the playground treehouse.
 At Cafe Macca, try the famous beef burger infused with macadamia nuts or indulge your sweet tooth with macadamia pancakes topped with caramel sauce.
 Stop by the gift shop on the way out to sample warm-roasted macadamias in an array of flavours such as chilli, honey and wasabi.
 The souvenir selection here includes everything from macadamia cookies and macadamia caramel sauce, to macadamia skin care products and macadamia oil.
-If you can't make it to macadamia country, the entire range is available from the online shop.419 Hinterland Way, Knockrow
+If you can’t make it to macadamia country, the entire range is available from the online shop.
+419 Hinterland Way, Knockrow